crochik/github-cli-container-image/README.md

 # github-cli-container-image

-Simple alpine image with git and github client
+Simple alpine image with git and github client.
+It is published as crochik/alpine:gh ([docker hub](https://hub.docker.com/r/crochik/alpine))

 ## How to use